MicrosoftDocs/azure-devops-docs/docs/report/sql-reports/create-and-manage-reporting-services-reports.md

 ---
 title: Create and manage Reporting Services reports
-titleSuffix: TFS
+titleSuffix: Azure DevOps Server and TFS ms.technology: devops-analytics ms.topic: conceptual
-ms.technology: devops-analytics
+description: Understand how to use SQL Server Reporting Services to analyze the progress and quality of your project
-ms.topic: conceptual
+ms.assetid: f45075c5-1f3e-4550-a40e-9171f59841fe
-description: Understand how to use SQL Server Reporting Services to analyze the progress and quality of your project - Team Foundation Server ms.assetid: f45075c5-1f3e-4550-a40e-9171f59841fe ms.author: kaelli
+ms.author: kaelli
 author: KathrynEE
-ms.date: 10/17/2017
+ms.date: 06/25/2020
 ---